 - Account stability issues with Shopify Payments

-- No full online store
+- The full online store is not included

-A Quick Look at Shopify’s Services
+A Quick Look at Shopify’s Services:

 |Mobile App + Free Card Reader||Point of Sale||Online Store||Social Media Selling|